 2. Write a report which addresses appropriate audiences

 3. Manage their own learning and meet deadlines

 4. Critically evaluate arguments and draw on relevant current research

 5. Work effectively in collaborative environments and reflect in writing upon their contribution to workshops

 The module will be assessed by an individual presentation to peers and a research report.
-The research report of 4,500 words will be marked on the following criteria: grasp of research skills, the ability to apply them, the ability to meet deadlines and the ability to write a report in a format appropriate to a particular audience.
+The research report will be marked on the following criteria: grasp of research skills, the ability to apply them, the ability to meet deadlines and the ability to write a report in a format appropriate to a particular audience.

 Bachman, R. & Schutt, R. (2017).
 The Practice of Research in Criminology & Criminal Justice.
 London: Sage

 Bell, J. (2010).
 Doing your research project: a guide for first-time researchers in education and social science (fifth edition).
 England: Open University Press

 Bryman, A. (2015) Social Research methods.
 Oxford: Oxford University Press

 Coleman, C. & Moynihan, J. (1996).
 Understanding crime data : haunted by the dark figure.
 Buckingham: Open University Press